Daniel Thomas Cook, PhD

 Service and Outreach

-Daniel Cook is founder of The Consumer Studies Research Network (CSRN), a scholarly network, associated with the American Sociological Association.
+Daniel Cook is Chair (2013-2014) of the Section on the Sociology of Consumers and Consumption of he American Sociological Assocation and founder of The Consumer Studies Research Network (CSRN), a scholarly network, associated with the American Sociological Association.
 CSRN was created to exchange information and to bring to the fore the depths to which commodities and a market logic have come to pervade virtually all forms of social life and social interaction.
 For information, please email Dan Cook.

 The Commodification of Childhood: The Children’s Clothing Industry and the Rise of the Child Consumer.
 Durham, NC: Duke University Press.